 At any point in the process, a student appearing before a conduct hearing body in any capacity may bring a person of support, if approved by the hearing body.
 This support person does not have to be a member of the University community.
 S/he may be present for purposes of advice and support but may not speak on behalf of the student unless s/he is a previously designated witness.

 In cases involving multiple respondents, each respondent may request at the time of the meeting/panel notification that his/her individual participation be conducted separately.
-All meetings/panels are closed to all persons, except for the person(s) charged of violating policy, witnesses, the accusing party(ies), support person(s), the staff member or Student Conduct Panel, their adviser, referring staff, and other University officials as approved by the Dean of Students.
-Any party in a hearing may petition the Dean of Students, or a designee for an open meeting/panel at the time of their notification.
-Such a petition should state the reasons an open panel/meeting is requested.
-All parties involved in the case will be permitted to express opinions about the petition before the Student Conduct Panel decides the status.
+All meetings/panels are closed to all persons, except for the person(s) charged of violating policy, witnesses, the accusing party(ies), support person(s), the staff member or Student Conduct Panel, referring staff, and other University officials as approved by the Coordinator for Student Conduct or Dean of Students.

 Student(s) charged with violating University standards of student conduct will have access to all written records (including but not limited to incident reports, letters, Trinity Police reports, and witness statements).
 The responding party may read all relevant documentation prior to the hearing.
 Students may also receive copies of reports, but identifying information of other parties will be removed from the documents.